This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the spread of the flu:

 - Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.
-Use gel hand cleanser when there is no soap and water available.
+Use gel hand cleanser that has 60% alcohol, when soap and water are not available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.

 - Clean shared items with a germ-killing cleaner.
 Clean table surfaces, doorknobs, and light switches.
 Do not share towels, silverware, and dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.